dennisgan/dapaas.github.io/documentation.md

    * [Building RDF mapping](#rdf)
    * [Executing transformation](#apply)

 This user guide describes a core functionality of the service and provides you with detailed step-by-step explanation of data publishing and transformation process with help of DataGraft portal.
 The most demonstrable way to get an overview of what can be done with help of DataGraft platform is to explore data pages and data transformations that other users of this platform chose to share.
+You can do it here [https://datagraft.net/pages/catalogs/](https://datagraft.net/pages/catalogs/) (sign in is required).
 The two terms mentioned above, **data pages** and **data transformations**, are two main concepts you work with while using DataGraft platform, therefore it may be useful to understand what each of them means in a context of the service.